 - Don’t let fear make a single decision in your life.
 Commit to spending one year and $500 to being bold and brave in your new pursuit.
 Just start!
 Take action.

 Realistically, how much can somebody earn through the Amazon FBA program in a month?

 But we all want the security of knowing someone’s true experience and starting place.
-The first year, I started with reselling on eBay.
-The first month, I made $400, then $600, then $800.
+In the first year, I started with reselling on eBay.
+In the first month, I made $400, then $600, then $800.
 I worked it up to $1200, working part-time, the first year.
 When I added Amazon, I instantly doubled my income.
 When I went full time, I then doubled my income again.

 That is how it works for most of us, gradually.
 Every month I would strive to beat the previous month.
 Whether that meant adding another e-commerce site, another type of product, trying online arbitrage or drop-shipping, or whatever it took, I was determined to make it grow.

 Even after all these years, I am forever on the lookout for ways to improve and to add to my business.
 Even though I am now financially secure, I’ve recently added private labeling as a method to grow my current income levels.
 I will never stop growing, adding, and improving.

 Is there anything new sellers should know before getting started?